Foreign names can be difficult to pronounce for English speakers, but the names of aliens and monsters are often worse still.

 Why is it the world never remembered the name of Johann Gambolputty de von Ausfern -schplenden -schlitter -crasscrenbon -fried -digger -dangle -dungle -burstein -von -knacker -thrasher -apple -banger -horowitz -ticolensic -grander -knotty -spelltinkle -grandlich -grumblemeyer -spelterwasser -kürstlich -himbleeisen -bahnwagen -gutenabend -bitte -eine -nürnburger -bratwustle -gerspurten -mit -zweimache -luber -hundsfut -gumberaber -shönendanker -kalbsfleisch -mittler -raucher von Hautkopft of Ulm.

-How can anyone forget the Knights Who Say Icky-cky-icky-icky-kapang-zoop-boing?
+The Knights Who Say Icky-cky-icky-icky-kapang-zoop-boing?

 The Shadows in Babylon 5 do not call themselves "The Shadows".
 Their own name for themselves is "ten thousand letters long" and unpronounceable by humans.

-In one Keeping Up Appearances episode, Hyacinth's father had a female friend with a Polish surname that none of the other characters knew how to pronounce.
+Hyacinth's father had a female friend with a Polish surname that none of the other characters knew how to pronounce.
 However, this was solely due to Polish spelling; the actual pronunciation was approximately 'Zoey'.

 The Doctor in Doctor Who has occasionally dropped vague hints that his real name is unpronounceable by humans (which makes more sense, given his abbreviation of "Romana" for Romanadvoratrelundar).
 Other times, it just seems like he doesn't have one.